top of page

 • Thinking the gingerbread house tastes like cardboard and then noticing it was cardboard.

-Flash forward to now: We've served up our debut production!
-I’m incredibly proud of the work by our Audio Adventures Creative Team in creating our First Episode featuring reimagined classic tales in a fun and music-filled kitchen.
-I hope you have as much fun listening to it as we had making it!
+I’m incredibly proud of our work in creating our Audio Adventures and our Audio Snacks.
+I hope you have as much fun listening to these as we have making them.

 Yours,